Posted by Mary on May 7, 2020

 Family projects are a great way to enjoy one another while accomplishing a shared goal.
 Here are three family projects that can improve your home and your yard while spending time with the family.
-Click the image to go directly to each article:

-Getting a family portrait taken can be expensive.
-But it does not have to be!
 By taking your own family pictures you can save money, develop a talent and have fun!
-Here is a family projects guide on how to get your own family portraits rolling!

 Make-up is optional but a natural look on the ladies always gives the best result.
 Here is a video of the process that we use when we do make-up for our movies and photo shoots.

-I bought this light kit for moviemaking but it has come in handy for family portraits and really makes the pictures turn out great!
-The light kit shown below comes with two large lights stands and one smaller.
-The kit includes three "cool" light bulbs as well.
-I changed the smaller stand to a warm light to add some warmth to the set.
+Usually, you will want to change the smaller stand to a warm light to add some warmth to the set.
 The lights come with a very durable carrying bag and a safe case for the bulbs.

 Set up the back drop frame and attach the backdrop.